Before Your Research

 - To make agreements with any project partners, collaborators or commercial partners about the use of research data.

-- Ensure you collect informed consent from research participants if you want to or need to deposit and make data available in a data repository.
+- Ensure you collect informed consent from research participants if you want or need to deposit and make data available in a data repository.

 - Anonymize your research datasets before sharing or publishing it unless you have explicit informed consent from your research participants to include any information that could identify them.